fnalways/terminus-docs/docs/manual/tasks/add-edit-download.md

 ## Upload files

-1. Open the Files app from the Dock or launch pad on Terminus.
+1. Open the Files app from the Dock or launch pad on Olares.
 2. Upload multiple files or folders using one of these methods:
    - Drag and drop files from your local file manager into the Files window.
    - Click <i class="material-icons">drive_folder_upload</i> in the top right corner.